Master of Humanities

 The Master of Humanities provides the opportunity for a student to fashion a course of study based on individual interests and goals.
 Students choose two or three academic disciplines as areas of concentration in consultation with their faculty advisor.
 After completing 30 or 33 hours of coursework (depending on choice of thesis or project option), they will moved on to a thesis or project.

 Three interdisciplinary seminars (9 credits total, 3 each):

-- Methods and Texts of the Humanities (offered each fall semester and taken during first year of course work)
+- Foundations and Theories in Interdisciplinary Humanities (offered each fall semester and taken during first year of course work)

-- Directed Readings and Research in the Humanities (offered each spring semester and taken during the final year of course work in preparation for the thesis or project)
+- Directed Research and Readings in Interdisciplinary Humanities (offered each spring semester and taken during the final year of course work in preparation for the thesis or project)

 21-24 credit hours of coursework selected in conjunction with student's advisor